 For a second opinion from us

-If you have already been diagnosed outside of the Dartmouth Health system and you want to receive a second opinion or treatment here, please contact us.
-We request background information including medical records, imaging and pathology slides for our team of experts to review before your first appointment.
+If you have already been diagnosed outside the Dartmouth Health system and would like a second opinion or treatment here, please contact us.
+We request background information, including medical records, imaging and pathology slides, for our team of experts to review before your first appointment.
+We may recommend additional imaging or tests after our review of your records.

 After a diagnosis

-If you receive a diagnosis of breast cancer, our team of medical experts meets with you promptly to discuss your case.
+If you receive a diagnosis of breast cancer, our team of medical experts contacts you promptly to discuss your case, first with a phone call from our nurse navigator.
 We review your medical history, diagnostic imaging, and biopsy results.
 Then we discuss our recommendations for your treatment.
 We schedule your first consultation with the member of our team whose expertise is the best fit for your case.
 Most of our patients with breast cancer see a surgeon first.

 Before your first appointment, you’ll receive a packet of information.
 The packet includes a schedule of your appointments and our Breast Cancer Treatment Handbook.
 We encourage you to sign up for our patient portal, myDH.
 MyDH allows you to:

-• View the BCT Handbook and patient education videos
+- View the Breast Cancer Treatment Handbook and patient education videos

 Patient coordinators and schedulers make every effort to coordinate your appointments to reduce burdens on you and your care partners.
 If you need help with lodging or travel, we connect you with our social worker.